TylerB24890/wp-theme-generator/docs/README.md

         - `lexi.isSinglePost (bool)` - True/False if you are on a single post page.<br/>`console.log(lexi.isSinglePost)`

         - `lexi.ajaxnonce (string)` - WP Nonce for AJAX Security.<br/>`console.log(lexi.ajaxnonce)` (see the [codex](https://codex.wordpress.org/WordPress_Nonces))

+        - `lexi.isUser (bool)` - Determines if the current user is logged into WordPress

+        - `lexi.isDev (bool)` - Determines if we are working on a local development environment

       - `url.js` - This file contains a couple helpful variables dealing with the URL.